microscopic-image-analysis/geosss/README.md

 cd geosss
 ```

-You can now create a virtual environment (with `conda` for example), and install all the dependencies,
+You can now create a virtual environment (with `conda` for example),

 ```bash
 conda create --name geosss-venv python=3.11 # or python >= 3.10, < 3.13
 conda activate geosss-venv
 ```

-The dependencies can be installed in the environment with `pip` as,
+The dependencies can be installed in this environment with `pip` as,
 ```bash
 pip install -r requirements.txt
 ```